ellisp/blog-source/_posts/2018-11-06-suppressed-data.md

 One thought is to treat the missing data as a parameter, constrained to be an integer from zero to five, and estimate it simultaneously with the main model in a Bayesian framework.
 In principle this would work, except the missing data has to be an integer (because it then forms part of a Poisson or negative binomial distribution as part of the main model) and it is difficult to estimate such discontinuous parameters.
 You can't do it in Stan, for example.

 Another way of looking at the problem is to note that this is [censored data](https://en.wikipedia.org/wiki/Censoring_(statistics)) and use methods developed specifically with this in mind.
 "Survival analysis" has of course developed methods for dealing with all sorts of censored data; most obviously with "right-censored" data such as age at death when some of the subjects are still alive.
 Left-censored data occurs when measurement instruments struggle at the lower end of values, but is also an appropriate description of our suppressed values.
-In R, the `VGAM` package provides methods for fitting generalized linear models to data that is either left, right or interval censored.  *Caveat (and spoiler) - my results from doing this are so bad that I suspect I was using it wrong, so read all references to this below with even more than usual caution!*.
+In R, the `VGAM` package provides methods for fitting generalized linear models to data that is either left, right or interval censored.

 The third family of methods I tried involved substituting values for the suppressed cells.
 At its simplest, I tried replacing them all with "3".
 At the more complex end, I used multiple imputation to generate 20 different datasets with random values from zero to five in each suppressed cell; fit the model to each dataset; and pool the results.
 This is a method I use a lot with other missing data and is nicely supported by the `mice` R package. `mice` doesn't have an imputation method (that I can see) that exactly meets my case of a number from zero to five, but it's easy to write your own.
 I did this two different ways: